ericacha/toDoList_JS_relationship/READme.md

 <b>Description</b>

-Address app let's the user to enter add and assign their list of things to do.
+Address app let's the user to add and assign their list of things to do.

 April 13th, 2015 | Erica Cha & Virginie Trubiano